dougeby/IntuneDocs/intune/planning-guide-onboarding.md

 ### Task 4: Assign Intune and Office 365 user licenses

 All users you target for EMS/Intune and Office 365 rollout need to have a license assigned to them.
-You can assign EMS/Intune and Office 365 licenses in the Office 365 Admin Center Portal.
+You can assign EMS/Intune and Office 365 licenses in the Microsoft 365 admin center.

 -   Learn more about [how to assign Intune licenses](licenses-assign.md).